Skip to content

 Standalone Architecture

-I pulled the script out of the sheet.
-By making it a Standalone Script, it's treated as a first-class citizen in Google Drive.
+Pulled the script out of the sheet.
+Standalone projects are treated as first-class citizens in Drive.
 No more random clones.

 Concurrency Locks

-I implemented LockService.
-Even if a duplicate trigger did fire, the system checks for an active process and prevents parallel execution.
+Implemented LockService.
+Even if a duplicate trigger fires, the system checks for active processes.

 The Empower Standard

-This experiment wasn't just for fun.
-It directly informs how I build your business systems.
-Professionalism isn't just about what works on Day 1 - it's about what survives Day 100.
+This experiment directly informs how I build your business systems.
+Reliability isn't just about what works on Day 1 - it's about what survives Day 100.

-No more "bound scripts."
-All client automations run from standalone projects.
-This ensures a single source of truth and kills platform-level duplication risks before they start.
+No more 'bound scripts.'
+All client automations run from standalone projects to ensure a single source of truth.

 One-Trigger Ownership

 We audit every trigger.
-They are documented and owned by a single project, stopping accidental parallel execution and data race conditions.
+They are documented and owned by a single project, stopping accidental parallel execution.

 Idempotent Operations

-My systems are "repeat-safe."
+My systems are 'repeat-safe.'
 If an automation triggers twice, it ignores the duplicate input.
-It's a recoverable state, not a failure.

 Designed-for-Failure

 I don't assume Google will behave perfectly.
-I design with the expectation that edge cases will happen, reducing your long-term maintenance costs.
+I design with the expectation that edge cases will happen.

 The Professional Standard